krisvanrens/master-mind/README.md

 ## `master-mind-cli`

-This is a command-line tool to play around with the codemake-side:
+This is a command-line tool to play around with the codemaker-side, or to implement solvers in other languages than C++ that use the CLI tool for checking.

+Usage information:
 ```
 Usage: master-mind-cli [-h|--help] [--secret=SECRET] [-v|--verbose] GUESS